Sony A850 vs A99 II

-The Sony Alpha A850 and the Sony Alpha ALT-A99 II are two professional cameras that were officially introduced, respectively, in August 2009 and September 2016.
+The Sony Alpha A850 and the Sony Alpha ALT-A99 II are two professional cameras that were announced, respectively, in August 2009 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The A850 has a resolution of 24.4 megapixel, whereas the A99 II provides 42.2 MP.
+The A850 has a resolution of 24.4 megapixels, whereas the A99 II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably smaller (19 percent) than the Sony A850.
 Moreover, the A99 II is markedly lighter (5 percent) than the A850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The A850 was launched at a markedly lower price (by 38 percent) than the A99 II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.